Dradis Framework: Usage

+Dradis is primarily used by penetration testers and security assessment teams.

+Teams import results from security tools like Nmap, Burp Suite, and Nessus, and the data is then used for analysis, from which the framework outputs a report.

+The framework can be used and integrated with Kali Linux, a Linux distribution used for penetration testing.

 Reception

-The Dradis Framework has been recognized as a tool for streamlining the reporting process in penetration testing.
-It is referenced in the syllabus for the CompTIA PenTest+ certification.
-The tool has been covered in multiple textbooks on penetration testing and ethical hacking, establishing its role in the field.
+The framework is featured in multiple academic syllabi, such as the CompTIA PenTest+ certification and in information security degrees.

+The tool has been featured in multiple textbooks and papers on penetration testing and ethical hacking.

 The framework has been referenced in security bulletins by the U.S. Cybersecurity and Infrastructure Security Agency (CISA) as part of recommended security assessment toolkits.

-It has been featured in professional security training materials and presentations by international cybersecurity firms such as Japan's iSEC.

-Dradis Framework has been adopted in academic settings, including graduate-level cybersecurity curricula and featured in peer-reviewed educational research.

 The framework has been presented at security conferences, including DEF CON, Black Hat, and Security BSides.